This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 We like: Nylon Buckle Collar

 We don’t get too fancy with our puppy collars.
 A simple nylon buckle collar does the trick.
 After all they’ll out grow their collar in no time.

 We like purchasing our tags from our local pet store, but if you can also order Pet Tags online.

-You can order tags online ahead of time or your local pet store can likely make a tag for you same day.
-The two essentials we include are puppy’s name and phone number.
+You can order tags online ahead of time or your local pet store can likely make a tag for you the same day.
+The two essentials we include are the puppy’s name and phone number.
 Also, make sure you get your puppy microchipped just in case he loses his collar.
 Our shelter microchipped Linus before they sent him home with us.

 8. Puppy Blanket

 We also bring a blanket to rub on our puppy’s litter mates then we put the blanky in the crate so our puppy feels a little more comfortable his first few nights in his new home.
 We use the same snuggle pet blanket from our Snuggle Puppy Starter Kit.

 9. Puppy Food